-Education Foundation Courses 31 credits
+Education Foundation Courses

-Students must earn a grade of "C" or better in all Level I EDU courses and a GPA of 2.5 or better.
+Students must earn a grade of "C" or better in all Level I EDU courses and an overall GPA of 2.5 or better.
 Students are encouraged to complete the majority of their general education courses prior to enrolling in teacher education courses.
-Note: Students with intentions to continue taking EDU courses (Level II) through the Rio Salado/ Charter Oak State College Partnership must have received a "B" or better in all Level I EDU courses.
+Note: Students with intentions to continue taking EDU courses (Level II) through the Rio Salado/ Charter Oak State College Partnership to become a certified teacher must have received a "B" or better in all Level I EDU courses to gain entry into the program.

 EDU285AA Education Program Seminar

 EDU287AA Master Teacher Seminar I

 EDU204 Fine Arts in Educational Settings

-EDU222 Intro to the Exceptional Learner
+EDU222 Introduction to the Exceptional Learner

-EDU225 Foundations of Approaches to Serving
+EDU220 Introduction to Serving English Language

-English Language Learners (ELL)
+Learners (ELL)

-EDU230 Cultural Diversity
+EDU230 Cultural Diversity in Education

 EDU234 Role and Function of the Paraprofessional

 EDU270 Learning and the Brain

 EDU270AA Elementary Reading and Decoding

 EDU271 Phonics Based Reading and Decoding

 EDU272 Educational Psychology

 EDU276 Classroom Management